swooletw/laravel-hyperf.com/docs/docs/responses.md

 #### Response Objects

 Typically, you won't just be returning simple strings or arrays from your route actions.
-Instead, you will be returning full `Hyperf\HttpMessage\Server\Response` instances or [views](/docs/views).
+Instead, you will be returning full `SwooleTW\Hyperf\Http\Response` instances or [views](/docs/views.html).

 Returning a full `Response` instance allows you to customize the response's HTTP status code and headers.
 A `Response` instance inherits from the `SwooleTW\Hyperf\Http\Response` class, which provides a variety of methods for building HTTP responses: